 Snipe are presumed to have been extirpated by Pacific rats on Chatham Island between 1500 and 1800 A.D., and by feral cats on Pitt Island by the late 1800s.
 The species was first discovered in 1869, on 131 ha Mangere Island.
 Snipe disappeared from Mangere Island about 1900, soon after the introduction of cats there.
 For many years believed confined to Rangatira Island, snipe were discovered on Star Keys (c.10 ha) in 1974.
 Following the eradication of cats on Mangere Island, 23 snipe were reintroduced from Rangatira Island in 1970.
 They have thrived, and from there have colonised nearby Little Mangere Island (19 ha) and Rabbit Island (2 ha).
 Twenty snipe from Rangatira Island were released into a predator-fenced conservation covenant on Pitt Island in 2008, but apparently dispersed within a year.

 Chatham Island snipe have a long breeding season, with eggs laid from late July to early April.
 The two large pinkish-brown eggs speckled with dark brown are concealed in a ground-level nest, usually among or under sedges, grass or other vegetation.
 Both sexes share incubation, which takes 18-20 days.
 The chicks leave the nest on the day of hatching, with the male caring for the first chick to leave the nest, and the female the second.
-Both of the parent-chick pairs forage independently of each other; during chick-rearing, Chatham Island snipe are typically encountered as pairs comprised of one adult and one chick.
+Both of the parent-chick pairs forage independently of each other during chick-rearing, Chatham Island snipe are typically encountered as pairs – either a breeding pair or an adult with a dependent chick.

 Behaviour and ecology